Confetti Customers

 💡 Show employees that they are valued as individuals.

-If a parent needs to take a long lunch once a week to coordinate a pickup and drop-off with a partner, but they meet all of their assigned duties for the week, is there a point to punitive action?
-If we’ve never hosted the company fundraiser midday so that families could attend, why not listen when the idea is presented?
+If at least one parent needs to take a long lunch once a week to coordinate pickup and drop-off for their child, but they meet all of their assigned duties for the week, is there a point to punitive action?
+If you've never hosted a family-friendly team building event midday so that kids can join in, why not listen when the idea is presented?

 At the very least, it’s worth reassessing a policy if it means showing respect and consideration for a valued employee.
 Employees who feel like their needs are addressed are more likely to stay at a company and more likely to attract friends and colleagues to positions in the workplace.

 Anybody who has ever successfully negotiated a bedtime with a first grader is probably an asset to your team.
-Show them that you value them and their employee experience by giving them the tools they need to be the best employees and best parents that they can be!
+Parents work hard so show them that you value their employee experience by giving them the tools they need to be the best employees and parents that they can be!

 Already loved by thousands of companies